Colorado Wage Garnishment

 Money-judgment collection

 Whatever your role, the wall is identical: Colorado’s 20 percent rule only collects against an employer you can name and serve.
 We run lawful employer locates for wage garnishment and, where the record is thin, broader work to find someone’s current employer from the ground up.
 The same investigation often surfaces related questions worth checking before you spend a filing fee, such as which assets are reachable outside of wages and whether the debt is still inside its enforcement window.
 We do not give legal advice or file the writ; we deliver the verified employer so your filing is built on a real garnishee, and for a legitimate judgment a Colorado employer locate typically comes back within 24 hours.
+How the answer is reached matters as much as the answer: employer information is rebuilt from records and databases we are entitled to use for judgment enforcement, and never by pretexting, by impersonating the debtor, or by posing as a prospective employer calling to verify a reference.
+Nobody on this team holds a private investigator’s license, and no investigative licensure is claimed on this page; we are a public-records research firm working within FCRA, GLBA and DPPA limits.
+Working within the FCRA is not the same as reporting under it: we are not a consumer reporting agency, and an employer locate is not a consumer report, so it has no place in a hiring, tenancy, credit or insurance decision.

 Our Commitment

 We find the Colorado employer so your continuing writ has a valid garnishee, or we tell you plainly when the debtor’s income cannot be reached through wage garnishment.
 Lawful, permissible-purpose locating for attorneys, creditors, and judgment holders since 2004.
+There is one request we decline outright: where the file points to a protective order, an address-confidentiality enrollment, stalking, or a domestic-violence context rather than a money judgment to enforce, we stop and return the request, whatever the stated reason.

 Frequently Asked Questions